Bikes on the Bus

 3. Raise the support arm over the top of the front tire and release it to fit over the tire.
 Make sure the support arm is resting on rubber and not on a fender or the frame.

 4. View the bike-ped map to plan your route.

-Unloading your bike As you approach your bus stop, let the driver know that you need to unload your bike.
+Unloading your bike: let the driver know that you need to unload your bike.

-1. Raise the support arm of the tire.
-Move it down out of your way to its normal resting place.
+1. Raise the support arm off the tire.
+Move it down out of your way to its normal resting position.
 A magnet will hold it in place.

 2. Lift your bike out of the rack.

-3. If there is no other bike in the rack, fold up the rack by raising it to the upright position.
+3. If there are no other bike’s in the rack, fold up the rack by raising it to the upright position.